fireclouu/android-ds4-usb-hid-support/README.md

 > Oh hey, tomorrow is 2026!

 Gotcha!
 Now, what does this do then? based on [docs.kernel.org](https://docs.kernel.org/hid/hidintro.html) it is recommended to use existing parser.
-Thankfully there is an online one, so i just need to `hexdump -e '16/1 "%02x " "\n"' report_descriptor` and paste it on [USB Descriptor and Request parser page](https://eleccelerator.com/usbdescreqparser/) and parse it as **USB HID RD**:
+Apparently, there exists online parser.
+Running `hexdump -e '16/1 "%02x " "\n"' report_descriptor` and paste it on [USB Descriptor and Request parser page](https://eleccelerator.com/usbdescreqparser/) and parse it as **USB HID RD**:
 ```
 0x05, 0x01,        // Usage Page (Generic Desktop Ctrls)
 0x09, 0x05,        // Usage (Game Pad)